 One of the most unique places we’ve ever been to in Thailand is called Bua Tong or the Sticky Waterfalls.
 Located about an hour and a half drive north of Chiang Mai’s Old City, these waterfalls are not only impressive and gorgeous, but a special feature allows you to climb directly up the rocks into the oncoming cascading water.

-Although waterfalls are a common tourist attraction in Thailand, we’ve hadn’t seen this one listed in a guide book.
-In fact, like many fun things we’ve done, this trip to the Sticky Waterfalls was recommended by our good Thai friend, Bee, from Be Beez Café.
+Although waterfalls are a common tourist attraction in Thailand, we’ve hadn’t seen this one listed in a guidebook.
+In fact, like many fun things we’ve done, this trip to the Sticky Waterfalls was recommended by a good Thai friend.
 This was an awesome addition to our trip to the Mae Ngat Dam floating houses one weekend.

 The Science Behind the Sticky Waterfalls

 Waterfalls are notoriously slippery.
-Obviously one goes down a waterfall, in line with the gushing waters and typically slippery surfaces.
+One usually goes down a waterfall thanks to gushing waters and slick surfaces.
 So how is it possible to climb up the Sticky Waterfalls?